stujo/rails_4_app_tutorial_notes/08-Ownership.md

 * Run ```git checkout -b ownership``` to create and switch to the new branch

+Create a new migration to add a `User` reference to our `Thing` model

+Run `rake db:migrate`

+Add the proper model associations between User and Thing.  has_many? has_one?  belongs_to?

+Now that we have our models assocated, let's add a validation to the Thing model.
+Make sure a Thing is created with a user_id.

+Reset the database and re-seed the database.

+Oh no!
+Our seed file doesn't work anymore.
+What's wrong?
+Figure out a way to fix it.
+Hint: you need to add a User!

+Open your rails Console and make sure that you have at least one User in your database.
+Check to make sure that User has multiple Things associated with it.

 __After__ you've made your changes, commit and push your branch up to your repo